nezaboodka/reactronic/README.md

 ```

 In the example above, the class `MyModel` is based on
-Reactronic's `SignallingObject` class and all its
+Reactronic's `RxObject` class and all its
 properties `url`, `content`, and `timestamp` are hooked.

 ## Transactional Function